 When $d=2$, this reduces to asking about the performance of stars.
 A result due to Alon, Rajagopalan and Suri~\cite[Theorem 4.1]{AlonRS95} can be restated as $\bd(2)=1/2$.
 Below we show a crude upper bound on $\bd(d)$ for general $d$ and then a specific upper bound tailored to the case $d=3$.
 Note that \cref{thm:dp} shows that $|\Td{3}|$ can be computed in polynomial time.
 Our proofs in this section use the notions of flat arc, gap sequence and cover sequence defined in~\cref{sec:convex}.

 \thmdiameterbound* \begin{proof} Consider a flat arc on $d+2$ points with gap sequence $G=(1,3,5,\dots,d+1,\dots,6,4,2)$.
-Since $G$ is unimodal, arguing as in the proof of \cref{thm:caterpillars} we obtain that $\Topt$ is the zigzagging caterpillar whose cover sequence is the same unimodal permutation, i.e.\ a path consisting of $d+1$ edges (and diameter $d+1$).
-Moreover, this path is the only optimal plane tree spanning the flat arc because of \cref{thm:convex} and the rearrangement inequality; see the argument leading to (\ref{eq:rearrangement}) in the proof of \cref{thm:caterpillars}.
-Therefore, for any other plane spanning tree $T\ne\Topt$, be it a zigzagging caterpillar or not, must have a length that is an integer less than $|\Topt|$.
+Since $G$ is unimodal, we can argue as in the proof of \cref{thm:caterpillars} to see that $\Topt$ is the zigzagging caterpillar whose cover sequence is $G$, i.e., a path with $d+1$ edges (and diameter $d+1$).
+Moreover, this path is the only optimal plane tree spanning the flat arc because of \cref{thm:convex} and the Cauchy-Schwarz inequality; see the argument leading to (\ref{eq:rearrangement}) in the proof of \cref{thm:caterpillars}.
+Therefore, any other plane spanning tree $T\neq\Topt$, be it a zigzagging caterpillar or not, must have a length that is an integer less than $|\Topt|$.
 Using that $|\Topt|=\sum_{i=1}^{d+1} i^2= \frac16(d+1)(d+2)(2d+3)= \frac13d^3+o(d^3)$ we obtain

 \end{proof}